 Wake Smith is a Lecturer in Yale College, where he teaches an undergraduate survey course on geoengineering.
 As a Senior Fellow at the M-RCBG, he conducts research on the practical aspects of solar geoengineering deployment, including aerosol lofting tactics, financing requirements, and organizational structure.
 He finished his business career as a Senior Industry Partner at New State Capital Partners, a New York based middle market private equity firm.
 He previously led the buyout of Pemco World Air Services, a global leader in aircraft modifications, where he served as both President and Chairman.
-Former positions included Chief Operating Officer of Atlas Air Worldwide Holdings, a publicly traded global air cargo firm, and President of the training division of Boeing.
+Former positions included Chief Operating Officer of Atlas Air Worldwide Holdings, and President of the training division of Boeing.
 He started his aviation career as a bankruptcy consultant, advising on the restructurings of Pan Am, TWA, Continental, Eastern Airlines, and America West among others.
 He holds a BA in History from Yale and an MBA from Harvard.
-His paper entitled “Stratospheric aerosol injection tactics and costs in the first 15 years of deployment” was published in Environmental Research Letters in November 2018.
-His faculty sponsor is Joe Aldy, Professor of the Practice of Public Policy at Harvard Kennedy School.
+His faculty sponsor is Joseph Aldy, Professor of the Practice of Public Policy at the Harvard Kennedy School.
 Email: email@example.com *

 - Megan Greene's previous employer had paid membership dues on her behalf when she previously served as as a member of M-RCBG's Advisory Council.

 - Wake Smith had made/pledged a contribution to a project in another unit of Harvard.
 That contribution was de minimus relative to that project’s budget.
 And while that project has granted a small fraction of its resources to Kennedy School research, it has not funded work at M-RCBG.